-Will your tax obligation change – Beware of acquiring property that has appreciated in value.
-If you are getting property as that has increased in value, chances are that may be subject to capital gains taxes.
+Will your tax obligation change – Beware of acquiring a property that has appreciated in value.
+If you are getting a property that has increased in value, chances are that may be subject to capital gains taxes.
 There may be instances where acquiring certain property may not be in your best interests.
 Simply put, knowing what the tax implications are can help you properly value what you are entitled to.

 Stay on top of your credit report – It is not surprising to discover charges you are unfamiliar with, especially if your spouse has opened joint accounts with banks and credit issuers without your knowledge.